LOUEY233/Awesome-Ideal-Observer-List/README.md

 # Awesome-Ideal-Observer-List

-This is a repository that contains the paper about Ideal Observer in medical imaging.
+This is a repository that contains the papers about Ideal Observer in medical imaging.

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)